CellularSyntax/cellularsyntax.github.io/_posts/2023-08-12-modeling-the-human-sinoatrial-node.md

     return legend_states, legend_algebraic, legend_voi, legend_constants
 ```

-#### Function: <code>`initConsts`</code>
+#### Initialize Constants and States

-The initConsts function initializes the constants and states arrays.
+The <code>initConsts</code> function initializes the constants and states arrays.
 The constants are values that do not change during the simulation, whereas the states represent the initial state of the system and can be altered as the system evolves.

 ```python
 def initConsts():